 If a person is constipated, stools are usually dry, hard, small in size and extremely difficult to eliminate.
 Associated symptoms such as infrequent bowel movements strained bowel movements, abdominal bloating, flatulence, feeling of incomplete evacuation, tummy pain associated with bowel movements, and having to sit on the toilet for much longer than usual may be present.

 The main reason for constipation is having less fiber in our diet.
-The other common causes of constipation are:

 - Physical inactivity

 - Changes in your life or daily routine such as traveling.